+The Canadian Mind Sports Organization (CMSA) is a new dynamic non-profit organization dedicated to helping as many people as possible discover the joy of the art of memory, of mental math and of speed cubing.
 Those three disciplines have very little in common with each other except that they are good examples of what could be called mind sports.
 They are good intellectual exercises that also happen to be very fun and addictive.
 They are wrongly perceived by most people to be too difficult.
 And finally, especially when it comes to the art of memory and mental math, we think they aren’t nearly as popular as they should be.
-Mental math and memory training in Canada today are very marginal activities, but it doesn’t have to be the case.
-Maybe they will never become mainstream, but they could certainly become exponentially larger than they are now.
+We will be promoting those activities through the competitions we will hold, through the instructional material that will appear on this website and through the free workshops we will sometimes be presenting.

+For memory and mental math, the CMSA championships will be the best place to be in Canada to have a chance at becoming the national champion or just to have fun, to challenge yourself and to meet people who share your interests.
+Experimented competitors can sign up for the advanced section and face off against other experts while casual hobbyists and beginners can sign up for the regular section and enjoy a less strict format.
+So even if you only discovered memory techniques or mental math a few days before an event (or even if you absolutely zero experience), you can still compete, have fun and possibly do quite well.
 If you aren’t already an expert, check out some of links and resources in the discipline(s) you’re interested in and see how much you can improve with some practice.
 No matter who you are and no matter how much or how little experience you currently have, we thank you for being here right now and we’re hoping to meet you soon!

 - Our next National Memory Championship will happen in November 24 2019 simultaneously in Montreal, Toronto and Vancouver.
 Dates and locations for our National Mental Math Championship as well as our next cubing event will be announced in the near future.